Basic rules and guidelines for your presentation

 and why it is interesting.
 At the end, you will need to discuss what your result means

 (or work out an illustrating example).
+Remember, however (from the Rules for the Midterm Talk),

 Please note that your goal is not to simply retell the paper.
 Rather, you must prepare